 When your computer is directly connected to AC power and has a battery pack installed, it uses power from the AC outlet.

 Using the Battery Charge Functions

-You can customize the current battery charging method using the Battery Charge Functions.
+You can select the battery charging method for your battery pack with the Battery Charge Functions.
 To make the life of battery longer, enable the battery care function.

 To enable the battery care function